 Will I have to stand up and introduce myself?

 No. Understanding that this makes most folks uncomfortable, we don’t ask visitors to introduce themselves during the worship service.
 You’ll find a Welcome Table on the patio where you can ask questions after your visit and a Friendship pad available in the pews if you would like to leave your information.

 Do I have to become a member of the church?

 Only if you want to.
-Throughout the year we offer membership classes for those who want to make the commitment to join the church as a member.
+Throughout the year we offer opportunities to learn about membership for those who want to make the commitment to join the church as a member.
 When you decide to do this you are asked during a worship service membership rite, to commit to supporting the church by your prayers, your presence, your gifts, your service and your witness.